#1 Ranked Children’s Hospital by U.S. News & World Report

 Two years ago today we were at Boston Children's Hospital and our daughter, Emily, was having an aortic stent placed.
 We were told it would have to be replaced by the time she turned 2 (which was last June) but its still in place and working beautifully.
 We thank God every day for the amazing work of Dr. Gerald Marx and Dr. James Lock.

 This weekend we celebrated our beautiful daughter, Mikayla's 1st birthday and that’s thanks to the amazing surgeons and staff on the 8th floor!!
 Mikayla was born with a rare diagnosis of Pentalogy of Cantrell which included several heart defects.

 The Boston Children's Hospital Heart Center’s Congenital Heart Valve Program — part of the #1 ranked Heart Center — is dedicated to the care of children and adults with congenital heart defects that involve absent or poorly functioning heart valves.

 Our care is driven by our research.
 To offer new and improved treatments to our patients, our scientists investigate many aspects of the heart and the conditions that affect it.

 Christopher Baird, MD, leads the Congenital Heart Valve Program at Boston Children's Hospital.

 Our cardiologists and surgeons have a strong record of excellence in caring for patients with heart valve disease.
 We focus on surgical valve repair rather than replacement, and whenever possible we take the most minimally invasive approach to treatment.

-Read more about the latest research and developments in Congenital Heart Valve surgeries and management under the publications tab.
+Read more about the latest research and developments in Congenital Heart Valve surgeries and management.